 Performance standards: the IANA Functions Operator needs to meet agreed service levels and its decisions should be in line with agreed policy.
 Processes need to be in place to monitor performance and mechanisms should be in place to remedy failures.
 A fall-back provision also needs to be in place in case of service failure; and

-Appeals and redress: there should be an appeals process, which should be independent, robust, affordable, and timely, on decisions that include [binding] redress open to affected parties and open to public scrutiny.
+Appeals and redress: there should be an appeals process, which should be independent, robust, affordable, and timely, on decisions that include binding redress open to affected parties and open to public scrutiny.
 Appeals should be limited to challenging the implementation of policy or process followed, not the policy itself.

 Service levels: the performance of the IANA Functions must be carried out in a reliable, timely and efficient manner.
 It is a vital service and any proposal should ensure continuity of service over the transition and beyond, meeting a recognized and agreed quality of service and in line with service-level commitments;